This post may contain affiliate links. Please read our disclosure policy.

 Ham Potato Soup: Key Ingredients

-- Ham Broth: The backbone of the Ham Potato Soup’s rich flavor profile.
-Homemade ham broth provides a hearty touch unmatched in flavor, and adds the same touch of magic in this Ham And Bean Soup.
-Simmer a leftover ham bone with water, onions, carrots, celery, and bay leaves to create a nutrient-packed broth.
-Strain and use as the soup base.
-High-quality store-bought broth works too but homemade is worth the effort for extra richness.
+- Ham Broth: The flavor-packed foundation of this soup.
+Homemade ham broth delivers unmatched richness—simmer a leftover ham bone with onions, carrots, celery, and bay leaves for a nutrient-filled base.
+Store-bought broth works as a quick substitute, but homemade is worth the effort for its hearty, authentic flavor.

-- Potatoes: The essence of comfort in a bowl!
-Choosing the right potatoes is crucial.
-Yukon Gold potatoes are recommended for their creamy texture and buttery flavor.
-They hold their shape well and contribute to the soup’s velvety texture.
-Dice into even pieces for uniform cooking and optimal flavor absorption.
+- Potatoes: Yukon Gold potatoes are the top choice for their creamy texture and buttery flavor.
+Their ability to hold their shape while softening adds to the soup’s velvety finish.
+Dice evenly for consistent cooking and full flavor absorption.

 *Note: Please see Recipe Card at the bottom for a full list of ingredients and measurements.